-Mitochondrial Theory of Aging,
+Transcript: Mitochondrial Theory of Aging

-In my Stopping Cancer Before it Starts DVD, I go into detail about the, quantum biology of oxidative phosphorylation, but just to simplify, it is in these fireworks inside the mitochondria, where the oxygen we breathe may get a hold of an electron we ate that was pumped with energy by plants (thanks to photosynthesis) and transform that oxygen molecule into what’s called superoxide, which can damage our delicate cellular machinery—oxidize our cellular machinery.
+In my Stopping Cancer Before it Starts DVD, I go into detail about the quantum biology of oxidative phosphorylation.
+But just to simplify, it is in these fireworks inside the mitochondria, where the oxygen we breathe may get a hold of an electron we ate that was pumped with energy by plants (thanks to photosynthesis), and transform that oxygen molecule into what’s called superoxide, which can damage our delicate cellular machinery—oxidize our cellular machinery.

-Here’s the catch, though: Many antioxidants can’t penetrate through the mitochondrial membrane into the mitochondria.
-So they can protect the rest of the cell, protect our DNA, but they can’t get access inside the powerplants of our cells and so may be helpless to slow down the aging process.
+Here’s the catch, though.
+Many antioxidants can’t penetrate through the mitochondrial membrane into the mitochondria.
+So they can protect the rest of the cell, protect our DNA, but they can’t get inside the power plants of our cells, so may be helpless to slow down the aging process.

-That’s why our bodies, have an enzyme called superoxide dismutase.
+That’s why our bodies have an enzyme called superoxide dismutase.
 It’s a detoxifying enzyme within our mitochondria that neutralizes superoxide, and turns it back into oxygen.
-Because of it’s “bomb-defusing” role, it’s considered a tumor suppressor gene staving off cancer, considered neuroprotective in our brain, staving off dementia.
-In fact the reason women live longer than men, may be because they have superior enzymatic activity of this superoxide dismutase.
+Because of its bomb-defusing role, it’s considered a tumor-suppressor gene staving off cancer.
+It's considered neuroprotective in our brain, staving off dementia.
+In fact, the reason women live longer than men may be because they have superior enzymatic activity of this superoxide dismutase.

-This Mitochondrial Theory of Aging has enjoyed such universal acceptance within the scientific community, that there was even a paper published last year asking whether there was anything more to aging at all?
+This mitochondrial theory of aging has enjoyed such universal acceptance within the scientific community that there was even a paper published last year asking whether there was anything more to aging at all.

 Eating vegetarian appears to boost this anti-aging enzyme’s activity 300%!
-A three-fold increase in the expression of the superoxide dismutase gene in the vegetarian group compared to the omnivore control group.
+A three-fold increase in the expression of the superoxide dismutase gene in the vegetarian group, compared to the omnivore control group.
 We had no idea.
 No wonder vegetarians live longer; no wonder they have less cancer and cardiovascular disease—we had just never tested them for this enzyme before.

 Thus, a better defense against superoxide radicals might be expected as a consequence of a vegetarian diet.
-So maybe that’s why lower rates of cancer and chronic cardiovascular disease compared to omnivores.
-Yes, they eat more phytonutrients, but the higher protection against chronic disease in vegetarians may also be explained by what are called epigenetic changes.
+So maybe that’s why lower rates of cancer and chronic cardiovascular disease, compared to omnivores.
+Yes, we eat more phytonutrients, but the higher protection against chronic disease in vegetarians may also be explained by what are called epigenetic changes.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.